All that is necessary for the triumph of evil is that good men do nothing. Edmund Burke

 Is there a point where we get sufficiently fed up, frustrated, disappointed; and whatever the reason we must take action?
 Have we had enough of present circumstances?
 Is it a time to do something?
 Is enough enough?

 Most of us have had thresholds of “enough”.
 It is the point at which we had it with whatever the conditions and circumstances had become; we were mad, frustrated or angry.
 It became time to take some type of action.
-Most of us probably fall into the category of being easy going, mild-mannered, leaving well enough alone, and not liking to make waves or a ruckus.
-We also, are likely to be of a nature where we will take something only for so long or for so much, and then we will erupt from our complacency.
+Most of us probably fall into the category of being easy going, mild-mannered, leaving well enough alone, and do not like to make waves or a ruckus.
+We also, are likely to be of a nature where we will take something only for so long or for so much, and we will erupt from our complacency.
 This may apply to personal situations; relationships, issues at work, even politics.
 If things go on long enough, if they persist, we reach our limit and take action.
 Sometimes things have to really get our attention before we take action to do something.

 We may have a limit of what is enough when it comes to the world at large.
 Things go on that frustrate us, hassle us and cause us anguish.
 We see things going in the wrong direction, bad decisions being made, and things we deem important and even sacred being torn down or defiled.
 Our leaders may be taking things in the wrong direction.
 Most of us are very tolerant, and would rather not get involved.
 We would rather let someone else deal with it.
 If we do nothing, long enough, we may end up waiting too long, and that which we cared about, but took for granted may no longer exist or be damaged beyond repair.
 If we turn blind eyes to things going on we disagree with and are opposed to, we may live to regret we took no action.
 Bad things will keep happening.